kraken-php/docs/events.md

 <a name="introduction"></a>
 ## Introduction

-The most important feature of Kraken Framework architecture is it being **event-driven**, which allows you to write fully asynchronous and scallable applications.
-You might not be familiar with this architectural design by its name, but it is almost sure that you encountered it already in other programming langauges, like in JavaScript for example.
+The most important feature of Kraken Framework architecture is it being **event-driven**, which allows you to write fully asynchronous and scalable applications.
+You might not be familiar with this architectural design by its name, but it is almost sure that you encountered it already in other programming languages, like in JavaScript for example.

-This article will focus on describing how event-driven architecture is implemented in Kraken and presenting offered possibilites by framework.
+This article will focus on describing how event-driven architecture is implemented in Kraken and presenting offered possibilities by framework.

 <a name="event-driven-architecture"></a>
 ## Event-driven Architecture